 Mobile app performance testing is different from web application performance testing.
-It is important to consider the type of device we are using, such as a smartphone or smart device, as well as bandwidth.
-Before you develop a performance strategy, you should understand what type of application you are running on your mobile device.
-It’s important to consider both factors when considering mobile app performance testing.
+It is important to consider the type of device we are using, such as a smartphone or smart device, as well as taking into consideration the Bandwidth.
+Before developing a performance strategy, we should understand the type of application we are running on our mobile devices.
+It is important to consider both factors when considering mobile app performance testing.

 Applications can be divided into three categories: